dymnz/BlockBook/DevelopmentNote.md

     1. Google Drive link (Limit length, use goo.gl to shrink the URL)
     2. FUTURE - Swarm
   * Status enum{"Pending Approval", "Approved", "Paid", "Disputed"}
-  * Deadline, if Beggar wish to have <- Discarded in first proto
+  * ~~Deadline, if Beggar wish to have <- Discarded in first proto~~

 **Every Request is associated with a RequestID.
 The RequestID is the index of a Request in a Beggar's Request array**

 * Fund
   * Amount
   * Reason
+**Every Fund is associated with a FundID.
+The FundID is the index of a Fund in a Giver's Fund array**
 * Account
   * Address
   * Role